-The defeat of Winchester's army at Chrysler's farm, and the defeat of Hampton's at Chateauguay, will not be more than mentioned here, but the withdrawal of many of the troops from Niagara disabled the enemy from more than just retaining possession of Fort George and the town, while the country remained free from molestation by the enemy.
+The defeat of Wilkinson's army at Chrysler's farm, and the defeat of Hampton's at Chateauguay, will not be more than mentioned here.
+The withdrawal of many of the troops from Niagara disabled the enemy from more than just retaining possession of Fort George and the town, while the country remained free from molestation by the enemy.

-After the defeat of Colonel Proctor at the Thames, General Harrison came down to Niagara, where he held command for a short time.
+After the defeat of Colonel Proctor at the Thames, Gen-

+eral Harrison came down to Niagara, where he held command for a short time.
 A respectable, good man, he permitted no unnecessary oppression of the few loyal inhabitants who remained.
 He left, to be replaced in the fall of 1813 by General McClure, a man of quite another stamp-mercenary and cruel, who at once became the chosen friend and ally of Wilcox, and a fitting instrument for the brutal secretary of war, Armstrong.
-General Harrison had come down from Detroit with 1,000 men, with intention to attack Burlington.
-His intention failed, after some vain attempts of Chauncey's fleet to convev him to Burlington.
-He finally went away with his troops to Sackett's Harbour, and did not further act at Newark.
-He did, however, recommend Wilcox to the patronage of the American Government as a man very useful to counteract the machinations of the enemy, and encourage the friends of the Americans in the district.
-General Harrison did not know much about the people of Niagara District when he took Wilcox under his wing in his designs against the town.
+General Harrison had come down from Detroit with 1,000 men, with the intention of attacking Burlington.
+His intention failed, after some vain attempts of Chauncey's fleet to convey him to Burlington.
+He finally went away with his troops to Sackett's Harbor, and did not further act at Newark.
+He did, however, recommend Wilcox to the patronage of the American Government, as a man very useful to counteract the machinations of the enemy, and encourage the friends of the cox under his wing in his designs against the town.
 The army of occupation was continually watched and kept within their lines round Fort George, in a limit within three miles round the town.
 The unfortunate farmers inside their lines were pillaged without mercy.
 Every farm, nearly, was abandoned, except by the women.